ArmineKhanan/Stock_Analysis/README.md

 <img src="https://github.com/ArmineKhanan/stock-analysis/blob/main/ASA%20Runtime%20for%202018.png" width="450" />                                    <img src="https://github.com/ArmineKhanan/stock-analysis/blob/main/ASA%20Runtime%20for%202018%20if%20refactored.png" width="450" />

 ## Summary
+Code refactoring may be time-consuming and even a risky endeavor.
+For example, if one does not have an entire understanding of the code, they better refrain from refactoring.
+Though for code maintenance, its readability and effectiveness refactoring can be fruitful.
-Code refactoring mayby time consuming and, even risky in case of legacy code.
-Though for the code maintainance it'ss readability and effectiveness that may be quite fruiteful.
-In hour case the user may even not notice the speed difference beetween original and refactored code.
-Though being aware of Steve's plans of broadening the analysis towards many companies, we believe our efforts will be rewarding in the future.
+In our case, code refactoring resulted in speedy performance.
+Being aware of Steve's plans to broaden the analysis, we believe our efforts will be even more rewarding in the future.
-In our case the refactored script make analysis work faster at least two times.
-But it has a limitation as compared with the initial.
-The refactored script will work effectively only in case the ticker names have the same sequence in the database as stated in our script.
+Yet, the refactored script has a limitation as compared to the initial.
+It will work effectively if only the ticker names have the same sequence in the data source as in the script.